Graduateshotline

 Admission

-Requirements for entrance to a nursing program may vary from school to school, but will largely have a similar basis.
+Requirements for entrance to a nursing program may vary from school to school but will largely have a similar basis.
 Some common prerequisites include: Many hospitals are now requiring nurses to earn bachelor’s degrees.
-A bachelor’s degree in nursing is a maximum of a four-year degree and can be accelerated to complete in as soon as 1.5 years and may lead to more job opportunities.
+A bachelor’s degree in nursing is a maximum of four years and can be accelerated to completion in as soon as 1.5 years, which may lead to more job opportunities.

-Beyond a bachelor’s degree in nursing is a Master’s degree in nursing.
+Beyond a bachelor’s degree in nursing is a Master’s degree.
 This is for experienced nurses who may be interested in the following career tracks: advanced community public health, gerontology, nurse-midwifery, family practice, or family psychiatric mental health.
-An MSN degree prepares students for the certifications in their chosen specialty.
+An MSN degree prepares students for certifications in their chosen specialty.

 Salary

-The salary of an RN depends upon 3 major factors: Due to the cost of living in New York being higher, a nurse has a higher median salary.
-The average hourly wage for registered nurses working in New York state is $38, with the average median wage being $80,000.
-Salary throughout the state varies depending on the cost of living in the area and the setting they are working in.
-For example, the nurses in an intensive care unit in Binghamton make $70,000 while those in Brooklyn make $87,000.
-Salaries may vary based on demand as well as experience and the setting they are working in.
+The salary of an RN depends upon 3 major factors: Due to the higher cost of living in New York, nurses have a higher median salary.
+The average hourly wage for registered nurses working in New York State is $51, with the average median pay being $106,620 (according to BLS May 2023 data).
+Salary throughout the state varies depending on the cost of living in the area and the setting in which they work.
+Salaries may vary based on demand, experience, and the setting they are working in.

 Career Options

-The career options in nursing are not limited to being a clinical nurse.
-The opportunities are endless with options in the administrative and nurse educator field.
+The career options in nursing are not limited to clinical nursing.
+The opportunities are endless in the administrative and nurse educator fields.
 For those who may enjoy nursing but with a different slant, a legal nurse consultant consults on different medical lawsuits.
-The annual average salary is $63,000.
+The salary is between $89,000 and $142,000 annually.
 There are plenty of career options for those with nursing degrees.
 One of the fastest-growing specialties for nurses is a certified dialysis nurse.
 Job growth in this field is expected to grow by 6% between 2021 to 2031.
-To become a certified dialysis nurse, you will need 2,000 hours of experience in nephrology and experience with dialysis patients over two years.
-The annual average salary is $63,500.
-Other positions include nurse-midwife with an average salary of $79,000, nurse anesthetist with an average salary of $155,000, and nurse practitioner, with an average salary of $94,000.
+To become a certified dialysis nurse, students will need 2,000 hours of experience in nephrology and experience with dialysis patients over two years.
+The annual average salary is $93,000.
+Other positions include nurse-midwife with an average salary of $130,000, nurse anesthetist with an average salary of $203,000, and nurse practitioner with an average salary of $168,000.
 Many of these options may require additional schooling or certification.

 New York City or New York State?